NHERI-SimCenter/WE-UQ/README.md

 ##### 3. Install Qt: https://www.qt.io/

-Qt is free for open source develoeprs.
+Qt is free for open source developers.
 Download it and start the Qt Creator application.
-From Qt creator open the WE-UQ.pro file and select build to build it.
+From Qt Creator open the WE-UQ.pro file located in the directory the WE-UQ repo was downloaded into and select build to build it.
+For detailed instructions on using Qt, browse their website.

 #### 4. To run locally you will need to install and build the SimCenterBackendApplications Repo https://github.com/NHERI-SimCenter/SimCenterBackendApplications

-This is a series of applications, C++, C and Python.
-Follow the build instructions on SimCenterBackendApplications githib page.
+SimCenterBackendApplications contains a number of applications written in C++, C and Python.
+Follow the build instructions on SimCenterBackendApplications githib page to build them.
+Once built inside the WE-UQ applicationss preferences set the applications directory entry to point to the applications folder that the build process creates.

 ### Acknowledgement